‘Lived in fear of heart attack’: Abu Dhabi woman successfully treated for spasms undetected for long

-What started as seemingly minor symptoms soon escalated into debilitating chest pain that remained undiagnosed for long and severely impacted Mary Kirsten’s daily life.
+What started as seemingly minor symptoms soon escalated into debilitating chest pain that remained undiagnosed for long and severely impacted Mari Kirsten’s daily life.

 The 61-year-old endured the prolonged pain for months before it was found to be a serious cardiac disorder that made her vulnerable to a heart attack.